dholmes215/md5-reference/README.md

 Template for David's C++ projects.

+After cloning this project you will need to init/update the `vcpkg` submodule by running: `git submodule update --init --recursive`

 To build this project you will need:

 * **A C++20 compiler** (one of MSVC, g++, or clang++)